benjaminpick/mod_ahcountdown/README.md

 Countdown
 =========

-A module for Joomla: This module shows a simple countdown to a specified date
+A module for Joomla: This module shows a simple countdown to a specified date.

 *Licence*: BSD<br>
 *Current Version*: 0.0.8b<br>